To skip a step, press the shift key while clicking the button.

 Version history, etc.

-Drag and drop video here or...
+Drag and drop a video here or...

 (Don't know what to do?
 Try reading the instructions!)